anirban-629/JSB-Project-1/Readme.md

 ## Learning

-- Learned about positioning properties.
-Placing elements
+- Learned about
+    1. Positioning properties
+    2. Placing elements

 ## Time taken to finish this Project

 - It took **6 hours** to complete as that time I was in a very begineer level of CSS.